 I’m ready mentally

 I could end the post with just this one bullet point.
-Being ready for another baby is really the only reason that should matter.
+Being ready for another baby and to take on life as a single mom by choice is really the only reason that should matter.
 I have raised a very happy, healthy, smart, crazy active 2 year old completely on my own from the get go.
 Sure adding another to the mix would certainly shake things up for a while, as it would for any family considering another baby.
 But I am ready and capable to take on the added challenge.

 I feel more fulfilled as a mother than I have felt as a girlfriend in any relationship I’ve ever been in